 Celebrating our Outstanding Alumni

-In honour of the valued work and contributions of the UBC Faculty of Education Alumni, biographies and interviews with eight of some of our illustrious alumni will be released between September 5th to December 19th.
+In honour of the valued work and contributions of the UBC Faculty of Education Alumni, biographies and interviews with eight of some of our illustrious alumni will be released between January 17th and April 4th.

 Pauline Sameshima is a Professor and Canada Research Chair in Arts Integrated Studies at Lakehead University, in Thunder Bay, ON.
 She is an artist, poet, and writer.
 Working across disciplines, Pauline’s creative research methods seek to respond to pressing calls for Canada to nurture and develop creativity and innovation capacity by leveraging broad interdisciplinary approaches.